-The guarantees related to our secured debt arrangements contain the following financial covenants: (i) tangible net worth must be greater than \$1.25 billion plus 75% of the net cash proceeds of any equity issuance after March 31, 2017; (ii) our ratio of total indebtedness to tangible net worth cannot be greater than 3.75:1, and (iii) our liquidity cannot be less than an amount equal to the greater of 5% of total recourse indebtedness or \$30.0 million.
+The guarantees related to our secured debt arrangements contain the following financial covenants: (i) tangible net worth must be greater than \$1.25 billion plus 75% of the net cash proceeds of any equity issuance after March 31, 2017; (ii) our ratio of total indebtedness to tangible net worth cannot be greater than 3.75:1 (ratio is 4.00:1 for our Revolving Credit Facility); and (iii) our liquidity cannot be less than an amount equal to the greater of 5% of total recourse indebtedness or \$30.0 million.
 Under these covenants, our General CECL Allowance is added back to our tangible net worth calculation.
-The Revolving Credit Facility contains an additional financial covenant to maintain a minimum interest coverage ratio.
-As of September 30, 2024, the interest coverage ratio shall be not less than 1.3:1, and shall be not less than 1.4:1 effective June 30, 2025.
+Our Revolving Credit Facility contains an additional financial covenant to maintain a minimum interest coverage ratio of 1.4:1.
+During October 2023, we modified our interest coverage ratio covenant related to our Revolving Credit Facility to a minimum of 1.4:1 from a minimum of 1.5:1.

-We were in compliance with the covenants under each of our secured debt arrangements at December 31, 2024 and December 31, 2023.
+We were in compliance with the covenants under each of our secured debt arrangements at December 31, 2023 and December 31, 2022.
 The impact of macroeconomic conditions on the commercial real estate markets and global capital markets, including increased interest rates, foreign currency fluctuations, changes to fiscal and monetary policy, slower economic growth or recession, labor shortages, and recent distress in the banking sector, may make it more difficult to meet or satisfy these covenants in the future.